hzozo/kubeedge_thesis_demo/README.md

 ## Description

-This demo requires the user to have two
+This demo requires the user to have two Xiaomi MiJia Bluetooth Temperature and Humidity sensors physically, which devices' readings will actually be taken in this demo.

-Counter run at edge side, and user can control it in web from cloud side, also can get counter value in web from cloud side.
+The above readings will then be supplemented by a third signal that is generated randomly by the virtual signal application.
+To save important memory resources (as the Raspberry Pi 3 has a very limited amount), the generation of the 3rd signal and the aggregation of the signals using a triple modular redundant algorithm, as well as the publishing of the aggregated signal all takes place in the virtual signal application.

 ![function model](./images/function-level_model.jpg)